20.7° overcast clouds

 Progress 8: -1.35 (improved from -1.72 in 2018/19)

 Attainment 8: 13.1 (improved from 8.6 in 2018/19)

 These published scores show significant progress from previous years and cohorts.
 The school continues to push for outstanding achievement, despite the known challenges of the last few years.
 Qualification options are wide, pupil engagement is high and the curriculum is robust, offering depth and adding value.
 Compared to the last available data, a 0.4 increase in Progress 8 and a 4.5 increase in Attainment 8 are rightly celebrated.

 The following table demonstrates the Progress 8 and Attainment 8 scores over time.

 Although there is some fluctuation in the data above, commonly seen due to the small cohort sizes and differing needs, there is a significant improvement on the pre-pandemic data.
 The only time Progress 8 or Attainment 8 scores were better, was prior to the major overhaul of the GCSE programmes of study which lead to the dip seen in 2016/17.
 This is a significant cause for celebration.

 Progress 8 is a score that shows how much progress pupils have made between the end of key stage 2 and the end of key stage 4.
 These pupils are compared with their peers across England who achieved similar results at the end of that key stage.

 The Progress 8 score is determined by how well pupils perform in up to 8 qualifications, which include; English, Maths, 3 English Baccalaureate qualifications including Science, Computer Science, History, Geography and Languages, as well as 3 other approved qualifications.
-Not all qualifications offered at Woodlane are approved under the new Progress 8 Performance Tables.
-This score is more significant as a measure for mainstream provisions, if used with caution it can be useful for SEN.
+Not all qualifications offered at Woodlane are approved under the Progress 8 Performance Tables.
+This score is more significant as a measure for mainstream provisions.
+However, if used with caution it can be useful for SEND too.

 Download the attached document for further information and analysis.